javelezz1/Programming-course/uniprot_processer/README.txt

 character identification as the first 2 characters.
 Sequence field SQ, is followed by aminoacid sequence with no code, until the record ends.

-SPECIFICATIONS
+SPECIFICATIONS - UNIPROT_BROWSER_2.0.PY

 This is a query tool to query protein records, given as a filter the name of fields and values using the and logic.
-For field/value separator, use the sequence VALUE.in.FIELD [ .and .
-[VALUE.in.FIELD]][ .and .
-[VALUE.in.FIELD]]...
+For field/value separator, use the sequence VALUE.in.FIELD separated by .and. concatenators [ VALUE.in.FIELD.and.VALUE.in.FIELD ...]
-Use every record matching the conditional sentence to apply for the commands that could appear as the TOOL USAGE section explains.
+All the queries have to match on the same record to keep that record.

 TOOL USAGE

 COMMAND.
-● The command line tool name is uprotview.
-A user use the command line to write the name of the command, like % > python3 uprotview.py filter fieldlist or commands ARGUMENTS
+● A user use the command line to write the name of the command, like % > python3 uprotview.py filter fieldlist or commands ARGUMENTS
 ● First argument is the filename of the uniprot data.
 ● Second argument is the filter to apply to the data (the QUERY).
-○ VALUE_.in.FIELD [ .and .
-[VALUE.in.FIELD]][ .and .
-[VALUE.in.FIELD]]...
+○ VALUE.in.FIELD.and.VALUE.in.FIELD
 ● Following arguments can be FIELDNAMES to show, or COMMANDS to execute, all of this separated by spaces.
 ○ [field1 field2 command1 command2 . . .]